aya-alasmar/reading-notes/class-06.md

          3. `firstChild / lastChild` Select the first or last child of the current element.

 * **STEP 2: WORK WITH THOSE ELEMENTS**
-     * ACCESS/ UPDATE TEXT NODES :The text inside any element is stored inside a text node.
-To access the text node above: Select the element 2.
-Use the fi rstChild property to get the text node 3.
-Use the text node's only property (nodeValue) to get the text from the element
+     * ACCESS/ UPDATE TEXT NODES :
          * `nodeValue`  This property lets you access or update contents of a text node.
+    * WORK WITH HTML CONTENT :
+         1. `innerHTML` One property allows access to child elements and text content:
+         2. `textContent`  just the text content: .
+         3.  `create Element() , createTextNode() ,appendChild () / removeChild ()`Several methods let you create new nodes, add nodes to a tree, and remove nodes from a tree.
+    * ACCESS OR UPDATE ATTRIBUTE VALUES :
+         1. `hasAttribute()` checks if an attribute exists.
+         2. `getAttribute()` gets its value.
+         3. `setAttribute()`updates the value.
+         4. ` removeAttribute()` removes an attribute.